Skip to Content

 One easy mistake to make during a child custody court battle, should you have criminal history, is not showing the judge you have learned from your past mistakes.
 A judge wants to know that you are a fit parent to care for your child, their well-being and their safety.
 Trying to hide any criminal records can throw suspicion on your integrity and intentions and why you are seeking custody of your child in the first place.
 It is beneficial to show the court you have learned from the consequences of your actions and that a past mistake will not define you, who you are as a parent and the example you want to set for your child.

-Connect with a family law and criminal defense attorney in Indianapolis:
+Connect with a family law attorney in Indianapolis:

 If you are in the middle of a child custody, visitation battle or just starting out on the path to regaining your parenting rights, it’s important to turn to a reliable law firm that specializes with your case needs.
 Having custody and visitation rights can be achieved, but you must also be realistic and know that it will be a lengthy and challenging process, but one worth all the effort for the benefit of your child and their future.
 If you would like to connect with an Indianapolis attorney regarding your case, you can contact the Law Offices of Eugene Mogilevsky directly by submitting an Online Contact Form or by calling our office at (317) 743-7958 and scheduling a consultation with a family law attorney or a criminal defense lawyer.